gvwilson/sensibleadventures/bookster/bookster.md

 a wonderful time to catch up."

-Erileine slid his satchel off his shoulder, undid the drawstring, and pulled out the collection of Praczny tales.
+Erileine slid his satchel off his shoulder, undid the drawstring, and pulled out the collection of tales.
 "How about this?" she asked.

 Razi took it from her flipped through the pages.
 His eyebrows went up.  "'Oh, Artan, the sun will burn out before I give my heart to any